-Description: A survey of the structure and functions of the American business system is provided, together with an overview of business organization, finance, managerial control, production/distribution, personnel, the interdependence of business and government, and consumer business relations.
+ATD10 INTRODUCTION TO BUSINESS125 CreditsDescription: A survey of the structure and functions of the American business system is provided, together with an overview of business organization, finance, managerial control, production/distribution, personnel, the interdependence of business and government, and consumer business relations.5 Credits

-Dual Enrollment Credit: This course is offered for dual enrollment credit for BSAD 1000 (4.5 credits) Introduction to Business from Metropolitan Community College.
+Dual Enrollment Credit: This course is offered for dual enrollment credit for BSAD 1000 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as MGMT 1500 (3 credits).

-ATD01 INTRODUCTION TO TRANSPORTATION, DISTRIBUTION AND LOGISTICS 11 5 Credits Description: This course is an introduction to the transportation, distribution and logistics career field.
+ATD01 INTRODUCTION TO TRANSPORTATION, DISTRIBUTION AND LOGISTICS 5 Credits 11 Description: This course is an introduction to the transportation, distribution and logistics career field.
 Students will study planning, management and movement of people, materials and products by road, air, rail, and water.
+Prerequisites: None